tbensky/LSTM-Tutorial/readme.md

 # Training an LSTM on classical physics motion data

 This is a tutorial on how to train an LSTM neural network on a large, complex set of time domain data.
+By "train an LSTM," we wish to see if an LSTM can produce a smooth curve going through each of many parameters in the data file, as a function of time.

 ## Summary